ondanieldev/pokedex/README.md

 3. Change your `ormconfig.json` file to use the files located on the `dist` folder:
    1. Just replace `src` by `dist` and `.ts` by `.js` on the `ormconfig.json` entries.

+4. Copy `ecosystem.config.json.example` to a new `ecosystem.config.json` file

-4. Start backend on production mode by running `yarn prod`
+5. Start backend on production mode by running `yarn prod`

 ## Frontend